lifedox/granular-configuration-language/README.md

 ## Ini Configuration File Support

 Configuration files will be loaded as a YAML file unless they have a file extension of `.ini`.
-INI files will be load via an extended INI feature set.
+INI files will be loaded via an extended INI feature set.

 #### General Notes
 - Use of the `[DEFAULT]` is highly discouraged.